Maarrat Misrin

 Ma'arrat Misrin (مَعَرَّةُ مِصْرِينَ, also spelled Ma'arrat Masrin or Ma'aret Masreen) is a small city in northwestern Syria, administratively part of Idlib Governorate.
 Ma'arrat Misrin lies an elevation of 338 m.
 It is located 50 kilometers southwest of Aleppo and 40 kilometers north of Ma'arrat al-Numan and 12 kilometers from Sarmin.
 Nearby localities include Kafr Yahmul to the north, Zardana and Maarrat al-Ikhwan to the northeast, Taftanaz to the east, Ta'um, Binnish, al-Fu'ah and Kafriya to the southeast, Idlib to the south, and Hafasraja to the southwest.

 According to the Syria Central Bureau of Statistics (CBS) Ma'arrat Misrin had a population of 17,519 in the 2004 census.
 It is the administrative center of a nahiya which consists of 16 localities with a total population of 57,859 in 2004.
 The Associated Press estimated the population of Ma'arrat Misrin was around 40,000 in 2012.
-The city's inhabitants are predominantly Sunni Muslims, although roughly 15% follow Shia Islam.
+The city's inhabitants are predominantly Sunni Muslim, although roughly 15% follow Shia Islam.

 Etymology

-According to medieval Muslim geographers al-Muqaddasi and Abu'l-Fida, the town was originally called in Arabic “Maʾarrat Qinnasrīn” in reference to Jund Qinnasrin, the province to which it belonged.
-The name was often shortened to “Maʾarrat Nasrīn” and corrupted in later works as “Maʾarrat Masrīn”.
-Syriac manuscripts dating back to the 8th century refer to the town as “Ma'arrat Mesren”.
-The town was known to the Crusaders as “Megaret Basrin” or “Meguaret Mesrin”.
+According to medieval Muslim geographers al-Muqaddasi and Abu'l-Fida, the town was originally called in Arabic "Maʾarrat Qinnasrīn" in reference to Jund Qinnasrin, the province to which it belonged.
+The name was often shortened to "Maʾarrat Nasrīn" and corrupted in later works as "Maʾarrat Masrīn".
+Syriac manuscripts dating back to the 8th century refer to the town as "Ma'arrat Mesren".
+The town was known to the Crusaders as "Megaret Basrin" or "Meguaret Mesrin".

 History

 Early Islamic era

 Ma'arat Misrin was captured by the Muslim army of Abu Ubaidah ibn al Jarrah in 637 CE after defeating a Byzantine force in the Battle of Hazir between the town and Aleppo.
 Like Aleppo, it surrendered under peaceful terms.
 Ma'arat Misrin is referred to as "Ma'arat Mesren" in 8th-century Syriac manuscripts.
 Amr ibn Hawbar served as its governor during the reign of Abbasid caliph al-Mutawakkil.

 Byzantine general Nikephoros II Phokas conquered Ma'arat Misrin in 968 and expelled its 1,200 inhabitants to Anatolia.
 The following year he made a truce with the Fatimids whereby the latter would gain control over the town.
 The Bani Kilab under the leadership of Salih ibn Mirdas launched an expedition to conquer Aleppo in 1024.
-During the offensive Mirdas's commander Abu Mansur Sulayman ibn Tawk captured Ma'arrat Misrin and imprisoned its governor.
+During the offensive Mirdasid commander Abu Mansur Sulayman ibn Tawk captured Ma'arrat Misrin and imprisoned its governor.
 Later, before 1063, the Byzantines recaptured the town after Salih’s son Atiyya defected from his nephew Mahmud ibn Nasr's army, which was attacking Baalbek.
 Atiyya and the Byzantine army of Antioch subsequently raided Ma'arrat Misrin, burned its outskirts and killed several of its inhabitants.
 The Seljuks captured it towards the end of the 11th century, and the Seljuk prince of Antioch, Yaghi-Basan, died in Ma'arat Misrin in 1097.